CoreWCF/samples/README.md

 The goal for this repo is to match the structure of the WCF samples so it's easy to transition from one to the other.

+### Building the samples

+You should be able to call `dotnet build` or `dotnet publish` at any level of the folder hierachy to build that folder and its children.

 ### How do I contribute?

 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.